stewmckendry/ai-delivery-framework/task_templates/Phase1_discovery/1.6_define_architecture/prompt_template.md

   repo: stewmckendry/ai-concussion-agent

 📡 TOOL USE:
-Use GitHub File Tool to load project context + spike outputs.
+Use the GitHub File Tool’s POST /batch-files endpoint to fetch all inputs.

 Then:
 # 🧠 AI-Native App Documentation Instructions